-The Commission has achieved a lot of goals since I've been on the board.
-There is still a lot to do though and I'm not one to quit before all the work is done.
-There is still the matter of the dog leg in the channel between markers 21 and 22 to straighten out.
-Permitting is underway for that project.
+The Commission finally got the needed permits to straighten the dog leg in the channel between markers 21 and 22 and this job was done a few years ago.
 A bed of sea grass prevented us from getting the permit to cut straight through there the first time.
-The permitting agencies are more amenable to working with us now since our sea grass transplanting projects have worked out so well.
+The permitting agencies were more amenable to working with us after they saw our sea grass transplanting projects worked out so well.

 The L-dock on the Inlet's South side is the only place that rescue boats can currently dock to offload injured boaters for helicopter life-flight to hospitals.
-Currently the L-dock is flimsy and in need of repair.
+The L-dock was flimsy and in need of repair.
 A few years ago the Commission saw to it that it was replaced with a much more substantial structure better for barge tenders to tie up to and better for fishermen.

-The tide pool is almost filled in after years of silt buildup, but a few years ago the Commission obtained the permit needed to deepen the tide pool and add fish habitat while improving it for swimming and snorkeling.
+The tide pool was almost filled in after years of silt buildup, but a few years ago the Commission obtained the permit needed to deepen the tide pool and add fish habitat while improving it for swimming and snorkeling.
 The improved tide pool is a big hit with families and the fish habitat makes for some happy fish as well.

-The channel from the boat launch on the Inlet's south side to the Inlet's main channel is in need of dredging and improved signage.
-This project is in the works.
+The channel from the boat launch on the Inlet's south side to the Inlet's main channel needed dredging and improved signage.
+This project was completed.

 I worked two jobs to put myself through college and earned a BS in Marine Biology, graduating on the Dean's list in 1975 from Florida Institute of Technology.
 In 1978 I worked several jobs while I studied hard at Florida Atlantic University toward a Master's Degree in Coral Reef Ecology.
 I have fished my whole life.
 I have a natural affinity for the ocean and a love of sports associated with it.
 Boating is high on that list.
 I have owned several boats and have taken Coast Guard courses to be a certified operator of small craft.
 Boat owners love to lament that a boat is little more than a hole in the water into which they pour money, but face it, boats are great fun whether you sail, motor or paddle.
 Any boat owner who navigates the Sebastian Inlet will tell you that the channel is tricky, what with the tides, wind, waves and all.
 The condition of the channel prior to the channel completion project in 2007 only added to the difficulties navigating the Sebastian Inlet.
-As any boater who uses the Inlet knows there is still a dog-leg in the channel that the Inlet District should soon have the permits to correct.
+Since the completion of the 2007 channel project tnad the subsequent removal of the dogleg in the channel navigation has been much safer.

 In 1992, after years of research, I wrote the definitive history of the Sebastian Inlet.
 This project began in this way.
 In 1989 I began helping the late Jack Forte with his quest for justice from the state regarding its unjust taking of Jack's business and property at the Sebastian Inlet.
 For 18 years Jack had tried, without success, to obtain a settlement from the state.
 I began to help Jack and opened up such a can of worms that the state sent its inspector general and the D.N.R. sent its chief legal counsel to Melbourne to meet with me at my home and see what I had.
 With the help of State Rep. Dixie Sansom and myself Jack got a settlement shortly thereafter.
 As a result of helping Jack I learned a lot about the Sebastian Inlet that no-one had ever uncovered before.
 This knowledge became my book.